-BIO 168 Anatomy and Physiology I
+BIO 168 Anatomy and Physiology I 3 3 0 4

-Prerequisites: Satisfactory placement or DRE 096; "C" or better earned in BIO 110, BIO 111 or high school biology Corequisites: None
+Prerequisites: Satisfactory placement or DRE 096; "C" or better earned in BIO 110, BIO 111 or high school biology within the last 5 years.

 This course provides a comprehensive study of the anatomy and physiology of the human body.
 Topics include body organization, homeostasis, cytology, histology, and the integumentary, skeletal, muscular, and nervous systems and special senses.
 Upon completion, students should be able to demonstrate an in-depth understanding of principles of anatomy and physiology and their interrelationships.
 This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.